intelops/website/content/english/blog/introducing-kubviz-a-kubernetes-observability-and-monitoring-platform/index.md

 KubViz's innovative technology and automation streamline processes, reducing manual efforts and enhancing software development speed, operational efficiency, and uptime.
 Its future, marked by automation, integration with new technologies, extensive ecosystem support, continuous enhancement, and a vibrant community, will establish our solution as a leader in software practices, promoting innovation, efficiency, and improvements across the software supply chain.

 KubViz is available on GitHub, so give it a try and share your feedback.
 Stay informed about new feature releases and industry insights by following us on [LinkedIn](https://www.linkedin.com/company/intelopsai).
-For a demo of our platform, please email us at hello@intelops.ai.
+For a demo of our platform, please email us at hello@capten.ai.